Last Update: 2023.06(June).29

 Check back or watch for any of my blog posts for when they get updated.
 They tend to get edits done throughout the year as I run into things.
 I already have a few enhancements and new scripts I’m thinking of.
 Below you’ll also find an FAQ about the scripts.

-If you find issues with the updated scripts, you can try the older versions located here or drop me an Email and let me know what issues you are having.
+If you find issues with the updated scripts, drop me an Email and let me know what issues you are having.
 A sample ITM or small MAJ/DWG with the problem ITM really can help.

 COD Script FAQ